fluxcd/community/GOVERNANCE.md

 ### Simple Majority Changes

-- Maintainers: Election of new git project Maintainers by current Maintainers.
+- Maintainers: Election of new Maintainers by current git repository Maintainers.
 - Oversight Committee: Licensing and intellectual property changes.
 - Oversight Committee: Using Flux/CNCF money for anything CNCF deems "not cheap and easy".